Ficool

 Sphyla hugs him.
 "Just don't embarrass yourself, darling."

 Kailus nods at her.
-He waves at them one last time before soaring ahead.
+He waves one last time before soaring ahead.
 They wave back with tears in their eyes, watching their child disappear in the distance—leaving them for the last time.

 When he's out of view, David pinches Sphyla's waist, causing her to yelp.
 "Great, you reminded him of that."